SkillDevs/electric_dart/docs/quickstart.md

 > More info: https://electric-sql.com/docs/usage/data-modelling/migrations

 Most important commands from `electricsql_cli` to get you started:
-1. `start`: Starts the Electric service and optional the Postgres database with the option `--with-postgres`.
+1. `start`: Starts the Electric service and optionally the Postgres database with the option `--with-postgres`.
 2. `stop`: Stops the service.
 Optionally you can remove all the Electric and Postgres data, in case you want to start from scratch using the option `--remove`.
 3. `generate`: Generates the `drift` schema and the Electric migrations based on the Postgres schema.
 More info below.